djey47/tduf/gui-installer/src/markdown/README.md

 - Click Install.

-- Select target vehicle slot
+- Select target vehicle slot (if enabled)

-- Select dealer slot to locate freshly installed vehicle
+- Select dealer slot to locate freshly installed vehicle (if enabled)

 - TDUPK file (if provided) will be applied after JSON mini patch

-- Installer will look unresponsive for a few seconds
+- Installer will look unresponsive for a few seconds, so please wait

 - Check install events in logs\TDUF-Installer.log file

-- Check for generated values in effective properties file: assets\DATABASE\effective-xxxxx.mini.json.properties
+- Check for generated values in effective properties file: backup\DATE\installed.properties

 #### FINAL STEP: release your mod!